yesworkflow-org/yw-graph-service/README.md

         }
     }

 As shown above, the YW Editor application bundles the Graph Service in this way.
-This allows the Graph Service to be run either as part of the YW Editor application (in the same server process, using the same host name and port number as the editor services), or completely independently (on a different port or another host entirely) depending on configuration.
+This allows the Graph Service to be run either as part of the YW Editor application (in the same server process, using the same host name and port number as the editor services), or independently (on a different port or another host entirely) depending on configuration.